 Advice on how to make workplaces safe during coronavirus is available here.

 The financial assistance that is being made available to the self-employed can be viewed on this page.
+The scheme has recently been extended to include a second grant payable in August.

 Applications to the scheme are now open.
 Visit this page to start your claim.